SCOPE OF THIS CHAPTER

 - There is a clear view of the aims and objectives of such a placement.

-Where the Director for Family Services agrees that a secure placement on welfare grounds is appropriate, the social worker must contact Legal Services as a matter of urgency regarding the application to Court for a Secure Accommodation Order.
+Where the Director of Children's Services agrees that a secure placement on welfare grounds is appropriate, the social worker must contact Legal Services as a matter of urgency regarding the application to Court for a Secure Accommodation Order.

 The social worker should also book a secure escort for the hearing.